-As a Sprint PCS customer, you enjoy unlimited access to your personal account information and your voicemail account.
+As a Sprint PCS customer, you enjoy unlimited access to your personal account information, your voicemail account, and your Sprint PCS Vision account.
 To ensure that no one else has access to your information, you will need to create passwords to protect your privacy.